Understanding Urgency

 Feels immediate, overwhelming, and hard to tolerate

-Often driven by fear, responsibility, or not wanting to fail your pet
+Often driven by fear, responsibility, or not wanting to get it wrong

 Creates pressure to do something now